 Knives and scissors can be hard to get sharpened.
-Curved knives, for example, cannot be sharpened on a whetstone due to their shape.
-The same thing with serrated knives they will ruin your stones leaving marks on a perfectly flat surface.
-For this case, I have a good set of electric grinders.
+Curved knives, for example, cannot be sharpened on a whetstone due to the shape.
+Serrated knives will ruin the stone leaving marks on a perfectly flat surface.
+To sharpen a serrated or curved knife, I have a good set of electric grinders.

-Thankfully curved knives are not in every kitchen.
+Thankfully curved knives don't live in every kitchen.

-Speaking of the flat stones (not the Earth), in my experience, flattering tools never found their use in my inventory.
-When I work with a new whetstone, I work from the center of the stone out, giving it the V shape.
+Speaking of flat stones (not the flat Earth), in my experience, flattering tools never found their use in my inventory.
+When I work with a new whetstone, I work from the center of the stone out, giving it the U shape.
 This shape helps me to be more precise with the angles that I give to each knife.
 Knives can be separated into groups by their cutting-edge angle.
-We will talk about it in future articles.
+I talk about it more in the Knife Bevels

-Eventually, you need to work with your stone.
-Each of your movements gives a new shape to it.
+Essentially, you need to work with your stone, each strike gives a new shape to it, as well as to the knife.
 Once you learn how to focus on areas on the stone's surface, you will understand how to shape your stone the way you want and that works best for you.